Giant Leopard Moth Facts

 Giant Leopard Moth Distribution, Habitat, and Ecology

-The gorgeous Giant Leopard Moth inhabits a quite extensive, though specific, habitat range.
-It primarily exists in a thin swathe of North America.
+It lives across a wide swathe of the Northern Hemisphere.
+More exactly, it primarily exists in a thin area of North America.
 This runs from Ontario, Canada, through the southern and eastern United States.
-Further, scattered populations exist all the way to Panama.
+Scattered populations also exist all the way to Panama.

-In addition, it prefers to inhabit various forest regions with host plants for caterpillars.
-However, it will often inhabit woodlands, farmlands, gardens, and even public areas, opportunistically.
+In addition, it also displays decided habitat preferences.
+As a result, it prefers to inhabit various forest regions with host plants for caterpillars.
+It will, however, often inhabit woodlands, farmlands, gardens, and even public areas, opportunistically.

-Also, in its caterpillar stage, it feeds on a wide variety of host plants possessing broad leaves.
+In its caterpillar stage, it feeds on a wide variety of host plants possessing broad leaves.
 These usually include honeysuckles, citrus, violets, magnolias, lilacs, and dandelions.
+The wonder of nature also feeds quite voraciously at this time, making it a pest to some people.

-Finally, this beautiful moth has very few natural predators.
-Both the spiny texture of its fur and the coloring of its wings dissuade most predators.
+Fortunately, the Giant Leopard Moth has one more factor working in its favor.
+That’s the fact that this beautiful moth has very few natural predators.
+This holds true because both the spiny texture of its fur and the coloring of its wings dissuade most predators.